Vietnam.vn - Nền tảng quảng bá Việt Nam

 ASEAN-6 growth ranking in the first quarter of 2025.
 (Photo: baomoi.com)

-With a growth rate of 5.4%, the Philippines ranked second in ASEAN-6.
+With a growth rate of 5.4%, the Philippines ranked second among ASEAN-6.
 Data from the Philippine Statistics Authority showed that household consumption and public spending were the two main pillars.
 Notably, public spending increased by 18.7%, the highest since the second quarter of 2020, while cooling inflation contributed to supporting household consumption.

-Meanwhile, Indonesia recorded a GDP growth rate of 4.87%, the lowest in the past three years.
+Meanwhile, Indonesia recorded a GDP growth of 4.87%, the lowest in the past three years.
 According to the Central Statistics Agency (BPS), the main reason was the high base effect of the February 2024 election, causing public spending to decrease by 0.08% in the first quarter of 2025.
-Household consumption was the main driver, contributing 2.61 percentage points to the overall growth.
+Household consumption was the main driver, contributing 2.61 percentage points to the overall increase.

-“Indonesia maintains its position in the top 3 of ASEAN in terms of growth rate and is only behind Vietnam and the Philippines this quarter,” said Indonesian Coordinating Minister for Economic Affairs Airlangga Hartarto.
+“Indonesia still maintains its position in the top 3 of ASEAN in terms of growth rate and is only behind Vietnam and the Philippines this quarter,” said Indonesian Coordinating Minister for Economic Affairs Airlangga Hartarto.

 Singapore recorded a GDP growth of 3.8%, down from 5% in the fourth quarter of 2024.
-The Ministry of Trade and Industry (MTI) has lowered its full-year growth forecast to 0-2% amid external factors, especially reciprocal tariffs from the US, putting pressure on the manufacturing, financial services and transportation sectors.
+The Ministry of Trade and Industry (MTI) has lowered its full-year growth forecast to 0-2% amid external factors, especially reciprocal tariffs from the US, putting pressure on the manufacturing, financial services and transport sectors.

 The first quarter’s performance showed a clear divergence within the ASEAN-6 bloc.
 Vietnam and the Philippines maintained their recovery momentum thanks to domestic demand and stable policies, while major economies such as Indonesia, Malaysia, Singapore and Thailand faced many external challenges.

-Faced with pressure from declining global trade, ASEAN faces an urgent need to reshape its development strategy: reducing dependence on exports, promoting digital transformation, greening the economy, and deepening institutional integration.
+Faced with pressure from declining global trade, ASEAN faces an urgent need to reshape its development strategy: reducing dependence on exports, promoting digital transformation, greening the economy and deepening institutional integration.

 Source: https://thoidai.com.vn/gdp-quy-i2025-viet-nam-dan-dau-asean-6-213676.html